jasonpau/student_grade_table_php/README.md

 - Front-end logic built with JavaScript/jQuery.
 - AJAX is used to access back-end RESTful API built in PHP, performing Create/Read/Update/Delete (CRUD) database operations.
 - Users receive visual indicators as AJAX calls wait for a response, with custom messages in case of errors.
-- Front-end input validation, back-end input data validation and sanitization.
+- Front-end input validation, back-end input data sanitization/validation.